IBS Misdiagnosis: Exploring the FODMAP vs IgE Allergy Overlap

 What foods are most commonly involved in the IBS-allergy overlap?

 Foods frequently implicated include wheat, cow's milk, egg, and soy — all of which contain both FODMAP components and allergenic proteins.
+This dual nature means that symptoms triggered by these foods could be fermentation-related, allergy-related, or both.
 Specific IgE testing can help differentiate between these possibilities.

 How is IgE allergy testing different from IgG food intolerance testing?

 Specific IgE testing measures immune system antibodies associated with true allergic responses and is recognised by the NHS, NICE, and major allergy organisations as a validated screening tool.
-IgG food intolerance testing measures a different antibody class and is not currently supported by robust clinical evidence.
+IgG food intolerance testing, by contrast, measures a different antibody class and is not currently supported by robust clinical evidence.
+The Allergy Clinic blog provides further educational resources on this distinction.

 Should I stop my low-FODMAP diet before allergy testing?

 Specific IgE blood testing does not typically require dietary changes beforehand, as it measures antibodies in the blood rather than assessing a direct food reaction.
+However, individuals should discuss any concerns about preparation with the testing provider.
 It is generally advisable to continue following medical advice regarding existing dietary plans.

 Where can I get allergy screening for digestive symptoms in London?

-The Allergy Clinic offers specific IgE blood testing in London for individuals who wish to explore whether food allergy may be contributing to their digestive symptoms.
+The Allergy Clinic offers specific IgE blood testing in London, providing a convenient option for individuals who wish to explore whether food allergy may be contributing to their digestive symptoms.
+Results are provided in a clear report format that can be shared with a GP or specialist for further clinical interpretation.